-The SmartSummary that you receive will help you keep track of how much you, the plan, and any third parties, have spent on your behalf during the year.
+The SmartSummary that you receive will help you keep track of how much you, the plan, and any third parties, have spent on your behalf for your drugs during the year.
 Many people do not reach the \$4,660 limit in a year.